Phone & video interviews

-Your phone or skype interview could be with one or more individuals.
+Your phone or video interview could be with one or more individuals.
 It's helpful to know that in advance.

-Is this strictly a phone/audio interview, or a skype/video interview?
+Is this strictly a phone/audio interview, or a video/visual interview?

 Prepare to expect questions, just as you would for any other interview.
 See typical interview questions.

 Content of your responses is the most important factor.
 The rest is "packaging."
 Poor packaging can derail your success even if your content is good.
 But good packaging won't overcome inadequate content.